 For this Blackberry Crisp recipe, we do prefer using fresh blackberries.
 Frozen berries can be used in a crisp, but the instructions and recipe will be a little different.
 Frozen berries need to thaw first before baking, resulting in more liquid.

-Therefore the flour or thickener (like cornstarch) would need to be increased to make the crisp more syrupy instead of watery.
+Therefore, the flour or thickener (like cornstarch) would need to be increased to make the sauce thicker.

 Looking For More Dessert Recipes?